Civil Service Commission Appeal Guidelines

 - President’s Regulations section 66.4 [Title 4 of New York Code, Rules and Regulations]

-Appeals of candidate disqualifications from examination or appointment by the Department’s Investigations Unit.
+Appeals of candidate disqualifications from examination or appointment by the Department of Civil Service’s Investigations Unit.

-Appeals from certain State employees in Managerial/Confidential positions challenging mandatory enrollment in the State Income Protection Plan (IPP).
+Appeals from certain State employees in M/C positions challenging mandatory enrollment in the State Income Protection Plan (IPP).

 Note: As mandatory IPP enrollment for subject employees has been in place for almost thirty years, it is highly unlikely that any current IPP enrollee will be able to establish an exception to mandatory enrollment.